geraintpalmer/SAS-R/LabSheets/Week_05.md

     To approximate $P$ simply create N=1000 instances of Drops and count the number of those that are in the circle.

     Use this to approximate $\pi$.
 What happens if you increase N?
+What value of N seems to give $\pi$ correct to 3 decimal places?

     (This is an example of a technique called Monte Carlo Simulation.)